IBE160/SG-Slitne/docs/ux-design-specification.md

   - For new tasks, suggestion chip group shows detected labels and priority.
   - Each suggestion has Accept / Reject controls; rejections are recorded to improve rules/classifier.
   - A small `Why?` link reveals a short explanation (keywords, heuristics) to build trust.

+  ### Feedback capture and product goals
+  - Each Accept/Reject event is captured locally and optionally uploaded if the user opts into Cloud Mode.
+This creates labeled data for improving classifiers in future iterations (see `docs/product-brief.md` next steps).

 4. Settings & Privacy
   - Settings screen includes `AI Analysis` toggle (Default: ON with friendly explanation).